petershin/liferay-learn/docs/courses/latest/en/web-site-manager/site-templates/creating-the-about-us-page.md

 1. Drag and drop the *About Us Composition* into the editing area.

    A whole structure is set and you can edit its elements.
-If you applied the Dialect theme and imported the style book correctly, the composition should look like this:
+The composition should look like this:

    ![The About Us composition is set and now you can edit its elements to create your About Us page.](./creating-the-about-us-page/images/02.png)